KilLo445/FS-Launcher/README.md

 This launcher automatically updates, so you should not have to manually update, however you can manually check for updates by clicking the version text in the bottom right corner.

 ## Help
 This launcher is developed and maintained by KilLo/DecentLoser.
-If you need any help please [open an issue](https://github.com/KilLo445/FS-Launcher/issues/new/choose) on GitHub, or DM me on [discord](https://discord.gg/66qymzdtMw).
+If you need any help please [open an issue](https://github.com/KilLo445/FS-Launcher/issues/new/choose) on GitHub, DM me on [discord](https://discord.gg/66qymzdtMw), or contact me [somewhere else](https://linktr.ee/KilLo).